holmes/homeseer-brains/README.md

 to control audio throughout the house.
 This will definitely be expanded and upgraded, but it's a great start.

 ###Software
-The box is running a program called Homeseer.
+The box is shouldRun a program called Homeseer.
 It's tolerable and does its job.
 You can script things w/ it, but the problem is it's an ancient version of VB.NET.
 Which precludes writing tests or generally doing anything useful.

-So I've got another web-app running on port 8080 to be the brains behind the project.
-This is written in Kotlin and running on a small Java framework called Spark.
+So I've got another web-app shouldRun on port 8080 to be the brains behind the project.
+This is written in Kotlin and shouldRun on a small Java framework called Spark.
 * To control lights, HomeSeer sends a web request to this service to ask what the light level should be
 * To control audio, you hit a React webapp that generates a very simple control page.
 When you make changes on the